atanarro/daikin_madoka/README.md

 File "/usr/local/lib/python3.8/site-packages/bleak/backends/bluezdbus/scanner.py", line 90, in start
     self._bus = await client.connect(self._reactor, "system").asFuture(loop)
 twisted.internet.error.ConnectError: An error occurred while connecting: Failed to connect to any bus address.
 Last error: An error occurred while connecting: 2: No such file or directory..
-“Failed to connect to any bus address”
+"Failed to connect to any bus address"
 ```
 To make DBus available you have to link /var/run/dbus/system_bus_socket inside the container and also run docker in privileged mode.